Quantum-to-classical transition and imprints of continuous spontaneous localization in classical bouncing universes: Discussion

 \section{Discussion}

 Generation of perturbations from quantum fluctuations in the early universe and their evolution leading to anisotropies in the CMB and inhomogeneities in the LSS provides a wonderful avenue to understand physics at the interface of quantum mechanics and gravitation.
-One such fundamental issue that has to be addressed is the mechanism by which the quantum perturbations reduce to be described in terms of classical stochastic variables.
-In this work, we have investigated the quantum-to-classical transition of primordial quantum perturbations in the context of bouncing universes.
-Following the footsteps of earlier efforts in this direction~\cite{jerome-2012}, we have approached this issue from two perspectives.
+One such fundamental issue that has to be addressed is the mechanism by which the quantum perturbations reduce to being described in terms of classical stochastic variables.
+In this work, we have investigated the quantum-to-classical transition of primordial quantum perturbations in the context of classical bouncing universes.
+Focusing on classical matter and near-matter bounces~\cite{mb,rathul-2018,rathul-2019}, and following the footsteps of earlier efforts in this direction~\cite{jerome-2012}, we have approached this issue from two perspectives.

-In the first approach, we have investigated the extent of squeezing of the quantum state associated with a tensor mode as it evolves through a bounce.
+In the first approach, we have investigated the extent of squeezing of the quantum state associated with a tensor mode as it evolves through a classical bounce.
 As in the context of inflation, the extent of squeezing grows as the modes leave the Hubble radius.
 However, in contrast to inflation where it can grow indefinitely (depending on the duration of inflation), we had found that the squeezing parameter reaches a maximum at the bounce and begins to decrease thereafter.
 We had found that this behavior is also reflected in the Wigner function.

 Secondly, we had treated this issue as a quantum measurement problem set in the cosmological context, \ie we had investigated the effects of the collapse of the original quantum state of the perturbations.
-An approach which have been proposed to achieve such a collapse is the CSL model.
+An approach which has been proposed to achieve such a collapse is the CSL model.
 Using the model, we had examined if the tensor power spectra are modified due to the collapse in a class of bouncing universes.
-We had found that CSL mechanism leads to a suppression of the tensor power spectra at large scales, in a manner exactly similar to what occurs in the inflationary context.
+We had found that the CSL mechanism leads to a suppression of the tensor power spectra at large scales, in a manner exactly similar to what occurs in the inflationary context.
+This suppression leads to a constraint on the collapse parameter.

-It would be interesting to extend these analyses to the case of scalar perturbations in bouncing universes~\cite{rathul-2017}.
-We are currently investigating such issues.